jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-I-20.md

 ---
 layout: post
-title: Euler, "Elements of Algebra", Section I, Chapter 20
+title: Euler, "Elements of Algebra", Section I, Chapter 20.
+"Of the different Methods of Calculation, and of their mutual Connection."
 ---

 ### Leonhard Euler, *Elements of Algebra* (*Vollständige Anleitung zur Algebra*)